How to Care for Stuffed Animals

 • Air Dry: The best method is to air dry your plushie by hanging it up.
 You can use pant hangers with clips and hang them on a clothesline or shower rod.

 • Gentle Machine Dry: If you absolutely must use a dryer, use a shoe rack or drying shelf inside the machine.
 This will keep your plushie from tumbling and pulling, which can damage its stuffing and fur.
+If you don’t have a drying rack or shelf inside the dryer, put the plushie in a thick zippered pillowcase instead.
 Be sure to use only the low-heat or air-dry setting.

 Following these steps will help keep your plushie clean and ready for many more adventures!